deeperj/dillinger/Thesis.md

 \end{figure}

 The gates in the above formula are illustrated in Figure \ref{fig_3_3_lstmcell}.  $$\mathbf{i}_t$$ represents the input gate, $$\mathbf{f}_t$$ is the forget gate and $$\mathbf{o}_t$$ represents the output gate.
 At each of these gates therefore, the inputs consisting of hidden states in addition to the regular inputs are multiplied by a set of weights and passed through a soft-max function.
 These weights during training learn whether the gate will, during inference, open or not.
 In summary, the input gate tells the LSTM not whether or not to receive new information, the forget gate determines whether the current information it already has from the previous step should be kept or dropped and the output gate determines what should be forwarded to the next LSTM cell.
 Note also that the LSTM has two sigmoid ($$tanh$$) activation functions utilised at the input and output of the current cell $$\mathbf{c}_t$$.

+One particular variant of the original LSTM model is the GRU cell.
+Though simpler than an LSTM cell the GRU cell performs equally efficient.
+The main simplifications are that both state vectors are merged into a single vector $$\mathbf{h}_{(t)}$$.
+A single gate controller controls both the forget gate an the input gate.
+If the gate controller outputs a 1, the input gate is open and the forget gate is closed.
+If it outputs a 0, the opposite happens.
+In other words, whenever a memory be stored, the location where it will be stored is erased first.
+This is actually a frequent variant LSTM cell in and of itself.
+Finally, there is no output gate; the full vector cost is output at every time step.
+However, there is a new gate controller that controls which part or the previous state will be shown to the main layer.

+The overall architecture of a GRU is as follows:

 ## Deep speech architecture